COVID-19 numbers in state, on Cape Ann

-The number of newly confirmed coronavirus deaths rose by 45 on Monday while the number of newly confirmed cases of COVID-19 increased by nearly 3,500.
+BOSTON (AP) — The number of newly confirmed coronavirus deaths in Massachusetts rose by 41 on Tuesday while the number of newly confirmed cases of COVID-19 increased by more than 2,200.

-The new deaths pushed the state’s confirmed COVID-19 death toll to 13,889 and its confirmed caseload since the start of the pandemic to more than 479,000.
+The new deaths pushed the state's confirmed COVID-19 death toll to 13,930 and its confirmed caseload since the pandemic's start to more than 481,000.

 The true number of cases is likely higher because studies suggest some people can be infected and not feel sick.

-There were more than 1,900 people reported hospitalized Monday because of confirmed cases of COVID-19, with about 420 in intensive care units.
+More than 1,900 people were reported hospitalized Tuesday because of confirmed cases of COVID-19, with about 430 in intensive care units.

 — Associated Press

-Here are the latest numbers of confirmed coronavirus cases on Cape Ann, according to the Massachusetts Department of Public Health and municipal officials:
+Here are the latest numbers of confirmed coronavirus cases on Cape Ann, according to state and municipal officials:

 Gloucester: 1,303 confirmed cases Jan.
 19, up from 1,140 confirmed cases on Jan.
 10. At least 33 residents had died of COVID-19 complications and 1,009 had recovered as of Jan 10.
 More than 32,927 tests had been given to residents as of Jan.
 19.